dotnet/docs-aspire/docs/caching/includes/garnet-app-host.md

 ---

-In your app host project, register the .NET Aspire Garnet as a resource using the `AddGarnet` method and consume the service using the following methods:
+In your app host project, register .NET Aspire Garnet as a `GarnetResource` using the `AddGarnet` method and consume the service using the following methods:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);